Narendra Mohan

-Narendra Mohan (October 10,1934 – September 20, 2002) was an Indian journalist, newspaper publisher, and politician.
-He was managing director of Jagran Prakashan, chairman of the Press Trust of India and the publisher of the Hindi-language newspaper Dainik Jagran.
+Narendra Mohan (10 October 1934 – 20 September 2002) was an Indian journalist, newspaper publisher, and politician.
+He served as managing director of Jagran Prakashan, and Chairman of the Press Trust of India.
+Mohan was the son of Puran Chandra Gupta, founder of the Hindi-language newspaper Dainik Jagran, of which Mohan also served as publisher.

 Early life

-In the early 1940s, while residing in Kanpur, Mohan reportedly faced financial difficulties and used a bullock cart for transportation.

-Mohan's father, Puran Chandra Gupta, founded Dainik Jagran in Jhansi, Uttar Pradesh.
-This was Gupta's third attempt to establish a news business.
+Mohan was born on 10 October 1934 in Kalpi in the Uttar Pradesh state of India.
+In 1947 he moved to Kanpur where his father Puran Chandra Gupta set up the Hindi newspaper, Dainik Jagran.

 Career

-During Narendra Mohan’s tenure, Dainik Jagran was among the first Indian newspapers to adopt color printing and to publish satellite editions.
-The paper employed around 3,500 staff and introduced "mohalla correspondents", local individuals who provided community-based news.

-According to the Telegraph India, Mohan, as chairman of the Press Trust of India, supported the introduction of foreign direct investment in print media.
+According to the Telegraph India, as chairman of the Press Trust of India, Mohan campaigned for the introduction of foreign direct investment in print media.

-Mohan later entered politics and became a Member of Parliament representing the Bharatiya Janata Party, with encouragement from senior party leader Lal Krishna Advani.
+He was nominated to the Rajya Sabha in 1996, making him a Bharatiya Janata Party Member of Parliament with encouragement from senior party leader Lal Krishna Advani.

+Personal life

+Narendra Mohan had two sons and a daughter.
 Sanjay Gupta, Mohan's eldest son, is the editor-in-chief and CEO of Dainik Jagran.

 Death

-Mohan died at Apollo Hospital in New Delhi on 20 September 2002, at the age of 67, following multi-organ failure.
+Mohan died at Apollo Hospital in New Delhi on 20 September 2002 at the age of 67, following multi-organ failure.